 Yes, WDS does have training available.
-If you are fresh out of school or would like to have a refresher, WDS will pair you up with one of our trainers to get you going.
+If you are fresh out of school or would like to have a refresher, WDS will pair you with a trainer to get your driving career started or back on the road.
 Average training is 4-6 weeks.

 Yes.
 If you prefer to send the paperwork at a truck stop, you may Transflo there.
 Also, if you have the App on your phone that works as well.